Chart Color Schemes

 Cameron Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, Cameron Park's population is estimated at around 11,594, reflecting an increase of 1,617 people since the 2021 Census which reported a population of 9,977.
-This growth was inferred from AreaSearch's estimate of 10,777 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-The population density ratio is 951 persons per square kilometer.
-Cameron Park's 16.2% growth since the 2021 census exceeded Rest of NSW's 5.9%.
-Population growth was primarily driven by interstate migration contributing approximately 71.0% of overall gains, although all drivers were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the estimated population of Cameron Park is around 11,594.
+This reflects an increase of 1,617 people (16.2%) since the 2021 Census, which reported a population of 9,977 people.
+The change was inferred from the resident population of 10,777 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 211 validated new addresses since the Census date.
+This level of population equates to a density ratio of 951 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Cameron Park's growth of 16.2% since the 2021 census exceeded the Rest of NSW (5.9%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends predict exceptional growth placing Cameron Park in the top 10 percent of national regional areas, expecting an increase of 5,852 persons to 2041 reflecting a total increase of 45.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Examining future population trends, exceptional growth placing Cameron Park in the top 10 percent of national regional areas is predicted over the period with the area expected to grow by 5,583 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 41.1% in total over the 17 years.

 Frequently Asked Questions - Population